Maintain product specs¶

 hadron spec new -m $M --product srv --module api --feature 010 --title "Place new order"

-Everything else — ls --prefix srv, lint, find, supersede — works the
+Everything else — list --prefix srv, lint, find, supersede — works

 Share provisions across siblings¶